flutter/website/src/release/breaking-changes/cupertino-icons-1.0.0.md

 The new cupertino_icons 1.0.0 package also has ~1,000
 more icons to choose from.

-See the [Cupertino Icons 1.0.0 gallery][] for a list of available icons and matching `CupertinoIcons` names.

 ### Unchanged icons

 No SF Symbols styled alternatives exist